 |Oct.
 2006||keyword search service for i-mode launched|

 i-Mode phones have a special i-mode button for the user to access the start menu.
-There are more plenty of official sites, which are linked to DoCoMo's i-mode portal page and DoCoMo's billing services.
+There are plenty of official websites, which are linked to DoCoMo's i-mode portal page and DoCoMo's billing services.

-An i-mode users pay for both sent and received data.
-There are operators, who are charging their customers with additional charges on a monthly subscription basis for premium services and a variety of discount plans also exist; for example, family discount and flat packet plans for unlimited transfer of data at a fixed monthly charge.
+i-mode users pay for both sent and received data.
+There are operators, who are charging their customers with additional charges on a monthly subscription basis for premium services.

-Following picture depicts a very broad overview of i-mode concept:
+The following picture depicts a very broad overview of i-mode concept −

 In consideration of the inherently limited bandwidth of the cellular network, i-Mode employs Compact HTML (C-HTML), a simplified version of HTML similar to Wireless Markup Language (WML) used in WAP networks and as well as DoCoMo proprietary protocols ALP (HTTP) and TLP (TCP, UDP).

 i-Mode-compatible HTML websites are easy to navigate since all basic operations can be performed using a combination of four buttons, cursor forward, cursor backward, select, and back (return to previous page).

 There are functions that require two-dimensional navigation such as image maps and functions that require more intensive processing such as frames and tables are not included in the standard i-Mode HTML specifications.